Sangeet01/ganga3D/README.md

   These results highlight Ganga3D’s effectiveness in standardized challenges like CASMI, making it a reliable tool for small molecule structure prediction.
 - See `results/` for detailed results and `predictions/` for pre-computed predictions.

+## Limitations
-Limitations: Generates up to 100 conformers; limited to MW 46–3000 Da.
+Generates up to 100 conformers; limited to MW 46–3000 Da.

 ## Citation
 A paper describing Ganga3D will be uploaded to arXiv.
 Once available, please cite: